Thomas Sankara: Burkina Faso

-A statue of Sankara was unveiled in 2019 at the location in Ouagadougou where he was assassinated; however due to complaints that it did not match his facial features, a new statue was unveiled a year later.
+A statue of Sankara was unveiled in 2019 at the location in Ouagadougou where he was assassinated; however, due to complaints that it did not match his facial features, a new statue was unveiled a year later.

 In 2023, the government of Burkina Faso formally proclaimed Sankara as a "hero of the nation".

-In October 2023, on the 36th anniversary of his assassination, the government changed a main road name in Ouagadougou to honor Sankara.
+In October 2023, on the 36th anniversary of his assassination, the government changed the name of a main road in Ouagadougou to honor Sankara.
 The road in question was the Boulevard Charles de Gaulle, now known as Boulevard Capitaine Thomas Isidore Noël Sankara.

 International recognition

 Cuba awarded Sankara with the highest honour of the state, the Order of José Martí.

 Twenty years after his assassination, Sankara was commemorated on 15 October 2007 in ceremonies that took place in Burkina Faso, Mali, Senegal, Niger, Tanzania, Burundi, France, Canada and the United States.

 Africa's Che Guevara

 Sankara is often referred to as "Africa's Che Guevara".
 Sankara gave a speech marking and honouring the 20th anniversary of Che Guevara's 9 October 1967 execution, one week before his own assassination on 15 October 1987.